Lament Groups

 • Where: Meetings will take place in-person in a comfy room at St. James Episcopal Church in Cambridge.
 (Of note, this group is not affiliated with St. James, nor is this therapist.)

-• Who: Six people (co-ed), who are either people of faith or anyone who is open to exploring the topic of lament through a Christian theological framework.
+• Who: Four people (co-ed), who are either people of faith or anyone who is open to exploring the topic of lament through a Christian theological framework.
 Spiritual seekers welcome!
 Theological agreement is not a prerequisite for participation, but openness to engage with a shared understanding of lament is important for group cohesion.